• Skip to primary navigation

 1. Whenever you transfer crypto from and to crypto exchanges, crypto wallets, etc, always do a trial transfer first, especially if it’s your first time.
 When I first did this, I did a trial transfer of $10 worth of XRP from Binance to Coins.ph.

 2. Please note that there is a transaction fee when withdrawing XRP on Binance.
 I don’t know if it varies on the amount that you’re withdrawing.
 But in the past, I have withdrawn $10 – $170 and I was charged 0.25 XRP per withdrawal.
-Coins.ph do not charge for receiving XRP.
+Coins.ph does not charge for receiving XRP.

 3. Always be sure that the ‘Address’ and the ‘Tag’ are both correct.
 If there’s any mistake, then you will lose the money that you are transferring.